Code-Institute-Submissions/howmanykittens/README.md

 How Many Kittens? is a website for converting the amount of weight the user has lost into kittens!
 It can be hard to visualise what it means to have lost 1lb, 2lb, 3lb... so How Many Kittens? provides a cute way to put the number on the scale into something easier (and cuter!) to picture.
 The user has the option of inputting their weight loss in pounds or kilograms, and then they can see the "kittens-worth" appear in a basket one by one!
+And it's not just kittens... the more weight they lose, the more different cats they discover!

 <h2><b>UX</b></h2>
-Inspired by my own weight loss journey (and four cats), I wanted to make a website which would help people visualise their weightloss.
+Inspired by my own weight loss journey (and my four cats), I wanted to make a website which would help people visualise their weightloss.
 As such, <i>How Many Kittens?</i> is aimed at people who are trying to lose weight. <i>How Many Kittens?</i> is a cute way to envisage lbs or kgs, and serves as a good motivator to continue healthy weightloss - more weight lost towards your goal = more kittens!